Earlobe creases are lines in the surface of the earlobe of a child or young adult. The surface is otherwise smooth.

 Haldeman-Englert CR, Saitta SC, Zackai EH.
 Chromosome disorders.
 In: Gleason CA, Juul SE, eds.
 Avery's Diseases of the Newborn.
 10th ed.
 Philadelphia, PA: Elsevier; 2018:chap 20.

 Turnpenny PD, Elard S, Cleaver R. Patterns of inheritance.
 In: Turnpenny PD, Ellard S, Cleaver R, eds.
-Emery's Elements of Medical Genetics.
+Emery's Elements of Medical Genetics and Genomics.
 16th ed.
 Philadelphia, PA: Elsevier; 2022:chap 6.